Megara: History

+Late Bronze

+Mycenaean period

+In the Late Bronze Age, Megara features prominently as a small kingdom in the myths and legends of Homer.
+Megara emerged between two fortified ports, Nisaea on the Saronic Gulf and Pagae on the Gulf of Corinth, on two acropolises Karia and Alkathos.
+However, Megara at this point remains more mythical until it started expanding in Iron II.

+In Greek mythology, Nisus was a King of Megara and son of king Pandion II of Athens, and gave his name to the port Nisaea.
+Pandion II had married Pylia, daughter of King Pylas of Megara.
+Pylas was the son of Cteson, son of Lelex.
+Megara was the capital in Megaris.

+Archaeology.
+Megara is considered a Mycenaean fortified site.
+Myths suggests the seat of a petty king with a megaron.
+However, modern buildings obscure the remains and only some ruins have been found.
+Isolated blocks of Cyclopean walls were first found on the upper part of the hill by Fimmen and later by Field.
+A palace here would command the costal plain and valley towards the north-east.

+Iron Age

 According to Pausanias, the Megarians said that their town owed its origin to Car, the son of Phoroneus, who built the citadel called 'Caria' and the temples of Demeter called Megara, from which the place derived its name.

 In historical times, Megara was an early dependency of Corinth, in which capacity colonists from Megara founded Megara Hyblaea, a small polis north of Syracuse in Sicily.
 Megara then fought a war of independence with Corinth, and afterwards founded Chalcedon in 685 BC, as well as Byzantium (c.
 667 BC).

-Megara is known to have early ties with Miletos, in the region of Caria in Asia Minor.
+Megara is known to have early ties with Miletos, which is located within the region of Caria in Asia Minor.
 According to some scholars, they had built up a "colonisation alliance".
 In the 7th/6th century BCE these two cities acted in concordance with each other.

 Both cities acted under the leadership and sanction of an Apollo oracle.
 Megara cooperated with that of Delphi.
 Miletos had her own oracle of Apollo Didymeus Milesios in Didyma.
 Also, there are many parallels in the political organisation of both cities.

 In the late 7th century BC Theagenes established himself as tyrant of Megara by slaughtering the cattle of the rich to win over the poor.
+Arguably the most famous citizen of Megara in antiquity was Byzas, the legendary founder of Byzantium in the 7th century BC.
+The 6th century BC poet Theognis also came from Megara.

+Second Persian Invasion

 During the second Persian invasion of Greece (480–479 BC) Megara fought alongside the Spartans and Athenians at crucial battles such as Salamis and Plataea.